This classic creme caramel is so easy to make and needs very little ingredients! Silky oven baked eggs, sugar and milk: a fantastic dessert!

 Ramekins

-With or without caramel, that depended on the amount of time my grandmother felt putting in making this dessert.
+With or without caramel, depended on the amount of time my grandmother felt putting in making this dessert.

 My siblings and I would come back from school and stop by often.